Full Tutorial for SigBridgeR

 env.type = "conda",

-# Environment.yml file will be used to create the conda environment in default, so other parameters can be omitted
+# Environment.yml file will be used to create the conda environment in default, so other parameters can be ignored

 env.method = "environment",